spacelift-io/user-documentation/docs/concepts/blueprint/README.md

 The `Create a stack` button is inactive because the blueprint is in draft state.
 You can publish it by clicking the `Publish` button.
 After that, you can create a stack from the blueprint.

-Now, let's look at a massive example that covers all the available configuration options:
+Now, let's look at a comprehensive example that covers all the available configuration options:

 !!! info
-    Multiple stacks can be created using a single blueprint if `stacks` array is used instead of `stack` object.
+    Multiple stacks can be created using a single blueprint if the `stacks` array is used instead of the `stack` object.
 See the full schema below for more information.

 <details> <!-- markdownlint-disable-line MD033 -->
 <summary>Click to expand</summary> <!-- markdownlint-disable-line MD033 -->